filecoin-project/devgrants/rfp-proposals/filexplorer.org.md

 ## Maintenance and Upgrade Plans

 As referenced in the development roadmap, `$750` is allotted to long-term maintenance, support, and continued development over nine months.
-Please see *Phase 4* roadmap for more information.
+Please see *Phase 4* of the roadmap for more information.

 # Team